trywilco/wilco-docs/docs/building-your-quest/index.md

 Every uploaded quest must the following components:
 - A file called `quest.yml` that configures the metadata of the quest
-- An `assets` folder with cover and logo images
+- An `assets` folder with cover and logo images → [Assets]
-- A `steps` folder with a yaml file for each step [Learn more]
+- A `steps` folder with a yaml file for each step  → [Steps]

-In addition, a `tests` folder can be added with test files to be used by the steps.
+In addition, a `tests` folder can be added with test files to be used by the steps. → [Tests]
 ```
 quest.zip
 ├── quest.yml